Sweden - All across the kingdom

 Before the storm

-In the quiet hours at sunset, it's hard to believe that this is a major drinking carnage site during Swedish midsummer.
+In the quiet hours at sunset, it's hard to believe that this is a major carnage site during Swedish midsummer.

 Along the waterfront